youry/2023COSC470Spike/README.md

 You will use two data sources: Yahoo Finance and the following data provider through the API https://site.financialmodelingprep.com/developer/docs/.

+It would be nice to monitor changes in the companies' stocks, but it can be done later in the main project.

 **Deliverables:** (1) Source Code; (2) Working Application(s); (3) Design documentation; (4) A technical report in the form of a research paper submitted to https://arxiv.org (LaTeX).

 **Clients:** Paris East University, Paris, France and Langara College, BC, Canada.